Director Marguerite Young

 Contra Costa County

-Cities of Orinda and El Sobrante, Town of Moraga, and portions of Pinole and Richmond
+City of Orinda, town of Moraga, community of El Sobrante and portions of Pinole and Richmond

 Marguerite Young was elected to the East Bay Municipal Utility District Board of Directors in 2014 to represent Ward 3, which includes the Alameda County city of Piedmont and a substantial portion of Oakland.
-Ward 3 also includes the Contra Costa County cities of Orinda and El Sobrante; Town of Moraga, and portions of Pinole and Richmond.
+Ward 3 also includes the Contra Costa County city of Orinda, town of Moraga, community of El Sobrante and portions of Pinole and Richmond.
 She is also a member of EBMUD’s Retirement Board.

 Young is Corporate Responsibility Director and Senior Policy Analyst for the Service Employees International Union (SEIU) Capital Stewardship Program.